Massachusetts temporarily banning sale of vaping products

 "The use of e-cigarettes and marijuana vaping products is exploding, and we are seeing reports of serious lung illnesses, particularly in our young people," Baker said at a news conference at the Massachusetts Statehouse.

-State health officials this month health began requiring the collection of data on potential cases of lung disease related to the use of electronic cigarettes and vaping.
+State health officials this month health began requiring the collection of data on potential cases of lung disease related to the use of electronic cigarettes and vaping in Massachusetts.

-Baker said that during the temporary ban, the administration will work with medical experts, state and federal officials to better understand vaping illnesses and work on additional steps to address this public health crisis.
+During the temporary ban, Baker said, the administration will work with medical experts and state and federal officials to better understand vaping illnesses and work on additional steps to address the public health crisis.

 That, he said, could include legislation and regulations.
 The administration will also work on providing more resources for a public awareness campaign and smoking cessation programs, he said.

+The CDC is investigating the outbreak but has not yet identified a common e-cigarette or ingredient.
+Nine deaths have been reported.

+Dr. Anne Schuchat, of the CDC, told a congressional subcommittee Tuesday that she believes "hundreds more" lung illnesses have been reported to health authorities since Thursday, when the CDC put the tally at 530 confirmed and probable cases.

-Michael Seilbach, assistant vice president for state public policy at the American Lung Association, praised the state's move and said the federal Food and Drug Administration now needs to step up.
+Michael Seilback, assistant vice president for state public policy at the American Lung Association, acknowledged the move by Massachusetts and said the federal Food and Drug Administration now needs to step up.

 "From our perspective, it's the absence of strong federal action by the FDA that is forcing states to have to make choices like this on how they are going to protect children and adults from the public health emergency of e-cigarettes," he said.